Subject knowledge enhancement (SKE) courses

 Delivery of SKE courses

-SKE programmes are available all over England at universities, schools, or third parties such as Science Learning Centres.
+SKE programmes are available all over England at universities, schools, or third parties.
 They can be completed before, or alongside some or all of your teacher training.
-The length of SKE varies depending on your need – from eight-week ‘refresher’ programmes, through to more extensive 36-week courses.
+The length of SKE varies depending on your need – from eight-week ‘refresher’ programmes, through to more extensive 28-week courses.

 SKE is available full-time or part-time, classroom-based or on-line.
 The SKE directory sets out what is currently provided.
 If you feel that you would benefit from SKE, please contact the universities or schools you are interested in doing your teacher training at and ask them about their SKE offer.